 Yes.
 According to Nowak-Wegrzyn, a child could, for instance, be introduced to rice and eat it in small amounts on a few occasions before starting to react to it.
 “FPIES doesn’t happen on first exposure to a food,” she says.
 “It usually takes several times.”

-Are there any early signs and symptoms that could indicate FPIES?
+Are there any early warning signs and symptoms?

-Due to the nature of its symptoms, FPIES is often mistaken for a bacterial infection or viral illness.
+Due to the nature of its symptoms, the disease is often mistaken for a bacterial infection or viral illness.
 Many infants don’t receive an FPIES diagnosis until they are taken to the hospital with suspected sepsis, the potentially life-threatening response to a bacterial infection.

 Unfortunately, there is no test or specific symptom that clearly indicates FPIES, explains Nowak-Wegrzyn so it’s difficult to catch early – it’s not a single sign, instead it’s looking at more of a pattern.